Skip to main content

 How Much Does a Building Permit Cost in Columbus?

-Source: MISSING - not in extraction source · Fee schedule source ↗
+Source: Department of Building and Zoning Services · Fee schedule source ↗

 Columbus requires separate permits for building, electrical, HVAC, refrigeration, plumbing, fire sprinkler, fire alarm, signs.
 Section 4113.